jasonumiker/kubernetes-training/README.md

 Service Meshes like Istio have the following benefits:
 1. Security - Istio lets you enforce strong identity-based authentication, authorization, and encryption (via mTLS).
 It also allows you to enforce rate limits and quotas.
-2. Traffic management - Istio offers fine-grained control over traffic behavior with features like advanced routing rules (such as split traffic for A/B testing or canary/progressive deployments), retries, failovers, and fault injection.
+2. Traffic management - Istio offers fine-grained control over traffic behavior with features like advanced routing rules (such as split traffic for A/B testing or canary/progressive deployments), retries, fail-overs, and fault injection.
 3. Observability - Istio provides robust tracing, monitoring, and logging features to help you understand how service performance impacts upstream matters.
 You can collect telemetry data from individual microservices to gain visibility into their health.

 Traditionally, service meshes have been based on sidecar containers running a service like [Envoy](https://www.envoyproxy.io/) within each Pod.
 Many like Istio are starting to offer an alterative, which Istio calls [Ambient Mesh](https://istio.io/latest/blog/2022/introducing-ambient-mesh/), which can function without the overhead of so many sidecars.
 Ambient Mesh doesn't work with Docker Desktop (as it doesn't have a traditional CNI) though - and the traditional sidecar-based Istio are also still the most commonly used today - so we'll be looking at the traditional sidecar-based Istio here.